 Break-Open Tickets - similar to pull-tabs, perforated windows within the ticket design expose the scratch play areas.
 These tickets add motion and sound to the act of playing scratch tickets.
 In FY 2017, the Texas Lottery introduced the \$20 Super Break the Bank which featured two large break-open panels which exposed game boards themed like the popular \$2 core game, Break the Bank.
-The game performed very well and was ranked as the eighth best-selling game for FY 2017.
+The game performed very well and was ranked as the eighth bestselling game for FY 2017.
 In that same year, the \$5 Lucky 7 Flip Multiplier scratch ticket game was launched which featured a series of smaller break-open windows which exposed the scratch/play areas.
-This \$5 break-open ticket was the first ticket in North America to use this flip innovation and Texas players appreciated the enhanced play value.
-The game achieved over \$20 million in sales at 12 weeks.
+The break-open concept has also been applied to a \$10 holiday scratch ticket, Season's Greetings, both in FY 2018 and 2019.
+The break-open feature was combined with an oversized ticket design to create added value and gift giving opportunities for players during the holiday seasons.